jamesco510/TicTacToeMasterTech15/README.md

 In this exercise we will practice using GIT and further your Javascript skills.
 This will allow you to practice the following:

-- Cloning a repository
+- Forking a repository
 - Using HTML
 - Styling CSS
 - Using Javascript to create a simple game
+- Publish your page
+- Link your page to Team webpage
 - Submit a pull request (on GitHub)
 - Get pull request merged